JonasCz/ffdiaporama-1604-builds/README.md

 This repository contains builds / packages of ffDiaporama 2.2 (the latest version) for Ubuntu 16.04, as well as the patched sources used to build them.

-What's here:
+### Packages:

 * **[ffdiaporama-data_2.2-1_i386.deb](https://github.com/JonasCz/ffdiaporama-1604-builds/raw/master/ffdiaporama-data_2.2-1_i386.deb)**.
 This package contains the data files needed by ffDiaporama.
 Install this first.

 * **[ffdiaporama_2.2-20160801-1_i386.deb](https://github.com/JonasCz/ffdiaporama-1604-builds/raw/master/ffdiaporama_2.2-20160801-1_i386.deb)** The main ffDiaporama package.

 If you want to use these packages, just install them and you'll be good to go.
+Otherwise, you can compile from source:

 ---